bltb/xero-ruby/README.md

 * Create a [free Xero user account](https://www.xero.com/us/signup/api/)
 * Login to your Xero developer [/myapps](https://developer.xero.com/myapps) dashboard & create an API application
 * Copy the credentials from your API app and store/access them using a secure ENV variable strategy
-* Research and include the [necessary scopes](https://developer.xero.com/documentation/oauth2/scopes) for your app's functionality as a space-seperated list, ex. "`SCOPES="openid profile email accounting.transactions accounting.settings"`"
+* Research and include the [necessary scopes](https://developer.xero.com/documentation/oauth2/scopes) for your app's functionality as a space-separated list, ex. "`SCOPES="openid profile email accounting.transactions accounting.settings"`"
 ## Installation
 To install this gem to your project:
 ```
 gem install 'xero-ruby'
 ```
-Or more commonly in Ruby on Rails usage add to your gemfile and run `bundle install`:
+Or more commonly in Ruby on Rails usage add to your Gemfile and run `bundle install`:
 ```
 gem 'xero-ruby'
 ```